PrivacyPreversingDataCleaning/Privacy-Aware-Data-Cleaning-as-a-Service/README.md

 **Functional Dependencies:**
 ```
-age, education-num -> education
+[age, education-num] -> [education]
-age, industry code, occupation -> wage-per-hour
+[age, industry code, occupation] -> [wage-per-hour]
 ```

 ### Food Inspection
-This dataset is from NYU open data [source](https://opendata.cityofnewyork.us/), which  has 11 attributs and provides violation citations of inspected restaurants in New York City.
-It contains the restaurant address, violation code, violation description, zipcode, etc.
+This dataset is from the NYU open data [source](https://opendata.cityofnewyork.us/).
+It has 11 attributes and describes the violation citations of inspected restaurants in New York City, as well as information about the restaurants, such as restaurant address, zipcode, violation code, violation description, etc.

 **Attribute Schema**